 This is an advanced graduate-level course.
-I encourage you to do your own research, consult multiple sources, question assumptions and statements, and talk with me and the TAs whenever you have questions.
+You will need to do your own research, find many of the readings on your own, consult multiple sources, question assumptions and statements, and talk with me and the TAs whenever you have questions.
 Lectures will serve as the main source of information and they will provide the required references to textbooks or other reading material (such as research articles).
 A good source of information on all covered topics is the research articles that introduced or built upon the covered topic.
 These articles are usually published in top conferences (such as ISCA, MICRO, ASPLOS, HPCA) or journals (such as IEEE or ACM Transactions).
 I strongly encourage you to dig out the original source of the covered topics as well as the research that builds upon it.
 This will help you become a successful and well-read researcher in computer architecture/systems.
 When in doubt, ask questions.

-The following books could be useful as supplements to lectures:
+The following books could be useful as supplements to lectures.
+However, they are not required.